 Given the potentially long duration of the packet at high spreading factors the option is given to improve the robustness of the transmission to variations in frequency over the duration of the packet transmission and reception.
-The bit LowDataRateOptimize increases the robustness of the LoRa link at these low effective data rates, its use is mandated with spreading factors of 11 and 12 at 125 kHz bandwidth.
+The bit LowDataRateOptimize increases the robustness of the LoRa link at these low effective data rates.
+Its use is mandated when the symbol duration exceeds 16ms.
+Note that both the transmitter and the receiver must have the same setting for LowDataRateOptimize.